hashgraph/hedera-hcs-sxc-java/README.md

 # Address of the mirror node's subscription end point
 mirrorAddress: "34.66.214.12:6552"

-# The frequency (in minutes) at which a subscription to mirror node is restarted
-mirrorReconnectDelay: 10

 # The topic IDs to subscribe to
 topics:
   - topic: "0.0.999"